irods/irods_client_nfsrods/README.md

 #### Docker Compose
 Using `docker run` to launch NFSRODS can be inconvenient given the number of arguments one has to pass.
 Docker Compose makes up for this by giving users the ability to define and run their applications in a manageable way.

-For that reason, we've provided a docker-compose.yml file.
-You'll need to update it before use though.
+For that reason, we've provided a `docker-compose.yml.template` file.
+Copy it to `docker-compose.yml`, point to your configuration directory, and then run.

 ### Mounting
 ```bash